tangentsoft/pidp8i/doc/cc8-manual.md

 The `dst` pointer is an offset within the current data field, [normally field 1](#memory).
 This function will cross page boundaries but not field boundaries.
-If `dst+len-1` is 4096 or larger (the size of a core memory field in the PDP-8) the function will wrap around to the beginning of the data field, not cross into the next field.
+If `dst+len-1` &ge; 4096 (the size of a core memory field in the PDP-8) the function will wrap around to the beginning of the data field, not cross into the next field.

 **Standard Violations:**